 What if I can't serve the papers because I can't find my spouse?

-- If you cannot find your spouse, you must get permission from the court to publish a notice of the divorce in the newspaper or post a notice in the courthouse.
+- If you cannot find your spouse, you can request permission from the court to publish a notice of the divorce in the newspaper or post a notice in the courthouse.

 - This is called a Motion to Serve by Publication or Posting.

 When can I file a motion to serve by publication or posting?

-This means that you must first try to find your spouse.
-You will need to tell the judge in writing exactly what you did and the responses you received.
+- You must first try to find your spouse.
+In your motion, you will need to tell the judge in writing exactly what you did and the responses you received.
 This means that you need to keep a list of the places you contact and what you do or don't find out.
 Save copies of any documents you send or receive.
 Also save any mail that is returned to you as undeliverable.

 - You have 60 days from the day you file your divorce papers to serve your spouse.

-- If you do not follow these procedures, your case may be dismissed and you will have to file a motion to vacate the dismissal or file a new case and start all over again.
+- Otherwise, your case may be dismissed and you will have to file a motion to vacate the dismissal or file a new case and start all over again.